JdeRobot/DetectionMetrics/docs/_pages/datasets.md

 ## WildScenes

-WildScenes supports image and LiDAR semantic segmentation through library adapters.
+WildScenes supports image and LiDAR semantic segmentation through the CLI and Python API.
 The adapters expect official CSV split files and use ontology definitions embedded in the adapter source.

-Expected inputs in Python:
+Expected inputs:

 - `dataset_dir`: root of the WildScenes data
 - `split_dir`: directory containing `train.csv`, `val.csv`, and `test.csv`